It all started HERE

 Our water bottle bodies have been tested by SGS, the world leader in testing, inspection, and verification.

-Woman at the bus stop with an OKO water bottle
+Woman at a bus stop with an OKO water bottle

 filtering